-Designed by Cass Gilbert, architect of the U.S. Supreme Court building, the West Virginia State Capitol Building is a steel-framed structure with brick masonry infill and limestone cladding capped with a 292-foot tall dome gilded with gold leafing.
-Since its completion, the dome had numerous water infiltration issues, which have resulted in significant damage to interior finishes that are difficult to access.
+Originally constructed in 1932 to replace the prior building, which burned down in 1921, the West Virginia State Capitol Building is a steel-framed structure with brick masonry infill and limestone cladding capped with a 292-foot tall dome, gilded with gold leafing.
+Since the time of its completion, the Dome has been plagued with numerous water infiltration issues, which have resulted in significant damage to interior finishes that are difficult to access.